sbrl/Minetest-WorldEditAdditions/Chat-Command-Reference.md

 ### `//spiral2 [<circle|square>] [<replace_node=dirt> [<interval=3> [<acceleration=0>] ] ]`
-Generates both square and circular spiral shapes with the given `<replace_node>`.
+Generates both square and circular spiral shapes with the given `<replace_node>` - defaulting to square spirals.
 The interval defines the gap between the spiral in nodes, and the acceleration defines by how much the interval should be increased (a value of 1 means 1 node per revolution).

 ```
 //spiral2